Email Signup Forms: 14 Places to Add Them for Higher Conversions

 4. Above the Fold

-Above the fold is the screen you see on a website before you scroll.
+Above the fold is a term for website content you see before you scroll.
 It’s an excellent place to put an email signup form because visitors can see it immediately without having to scroll down your page.

-Michael Hyatt features an image of his free eBook, which you get when you sign up for his email list.
-The blue background contrasts nicely with his hero image and is consistent with his page’s overall call to action color.
+Michael Hyatt featured an image of his free eBook, which you could get when you signed up for his email list.
+The blue background contrasts nicely with his hero image and is consistent with his page’s overall call-to-action color.

 Michael Hyatt Header